kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  29.md

 TWO)**

-- [x] Migrate the database using the AWS Database Migration Service (DMS)
+- [x] :  Migrate the database using the AWS Database Migration Service (DMS)

-- [x] Convert the schema using the AWS Schema Conversion Tool
+- [x] :  Convert the schema using the AWS Schema Conversion Tool

-- [ ] Take a snapshot of the Oracle database and restore the snapshot onto RedShift
+- [ ] :  Take a snapshot of the Oracle database and restore the snapshot onto RedShift

-- [ ] Configure API Gateway to extract, transform and load the data into RedShift
+- [ ] :  Configure API Gateway to extract, transform and load the data into RedShift

-- [ ] Enable log shipping from the Oracle database to RedShift
+- [ ] :  Enable log shipping from the Oracle database to RedShift

-*
+*----

+- #aws_database_migration_service #aws_schema_conversion_tool #amazon_redshift #aws_services #migrate
 - hasExplain:: [[explanation_Question  29.md]]